transfem-org/Sharkey/README.md

 ## ✨ Features
 - **ActivityPub support**\
-Not on Sharky?
+Not on Sharkey?
 No problem!
-Not only can Sharky instances talk to each other, but you can make friends with people on other networks like Mastodon and Pixelfed!
+Not only can Sharkey instances talk to each other, but you can make friends with people on other networks like Mastodon and Pixelfed!
 - **Reactions**\
 You can add emoji reactions to any post!
 No longer are you bound by a like button, show everyone exactly how you feel with the tap of a button.
 - **Post Editing**\